Table of Contents

-- Beta-adrenergic agonists (for stimulation of beta receptors of the sympathetic nervous system)
+- Beta-adrenergic agonists (for stimulation of beta receptors in the sympathetic nervous system)

 - Diazoxide (hyperglycemia)

-- Glucocorticoids (against inflammations, overactive immune system, inflammatory rheumatic diseases)
+- Glucocorticoids (against inflammation, overactive immune system, inflammatory rheumatic diseases)

-- Nicotinic acid (for decreasing increased blood cholesterol)
+- Nicotinic acid (to decrease increased blood cholesterol)

 - Pentamidine (antiprotozoal, commonly used in tropical medicine)